UnderDoug/Gigantism-Plus/README.md

 # Gigantism Plus

-## Description

-This mod enhances greatly and enables for character creation, the physical defect Gigantism, retaining its base game functionality while introducing new mechanics.
-With this mod, Gigantism can be improved with mutation points as you level up, making it a unique defect that can be ranked up to offset its drawbacks and become useful.
+This mod enhances greatly and enables for character creation, the physical defect Gigantism.
+It retains it's base game functionality while introducing MANY new mechanics.
+With this mod, Gigantism can be improved with mutation points and rapid advanced, and interacts with base game mutations and everything added by this mod in various ways.

 ## Updates

-**If you were playing with Gigantism Plus before the most recent updates, the class of the mutation and several other things have changed, resulting in a harmless error on reload of your game.
-If the Defect is no longer present on your player, wish for: *mutation:GigantismPlus* to restore it as a defect.
-Unfortunately, you will lose whatever points you've put into it, but you can recompensate yourself with *stat:MP:amount* to set it back to where it was with the new changes.
-My apologies, but it needed to be done for future mod compatibility.**
+**Total refactoring of the entire mod.
+Damage scaling, class names, and almost every feature of this mod has been redone, with a massive list of new additions and outright changes.**

 ## Features

-- **Gigantic Fists:** A scaling natural weapon considered a cudgel and fully compatible with the cudgel skill line.
-These fists spawn on all your arms as hands, regardless of their number from mutations and chimeric arms.
-They act like standard fists but are gigantic weapons, providing an automatic +3 to damage from the start.
-They scale with the Gigantism defect, increasing from 1d3 damage by d1 every 3 ranks and 1d every 5 ranks.
-At rank 10, they deal 3d6 damage with no maximum penetration cap, allowing unlimited utilization of your strength.
-While powerful, they are still outclassed by gigantic-sized melee weapons, which you can now wield as if they were standard weapons.
-They also start at a -3 to hit, which raises by 1 every 2 ranks.
-- **Gigantic Gear Only:** As per the standard game rules, you cannot wear or wield anything that lacks the gigantic mod, making gear hunting a challenge.
-You will, however, spawn with gigantic gear, despite your calling if you choose gigantic as a defect.
-The only items currently not included are the torches.
-You can also toggle the ability to tinker gigantic items, and the rarity of gigantic items spawning in the world in the options menu.
-All changes to the options require a new character and reload of the game.
-All natural weapons will also turn into gigantic weapons, gaining +3 damage.
-- **Weight and Furniture Interaction:** With Gigantism, you weigh more and can break non-gigantic chairs, beds, and other furniture.
-Be mindful where you park your gigantic butt!
-You can also carry much more weight by default in the base game, which will be great for carrying around all your newly tinkered gigantic items.
-- **Endgame Softlock Fixed:** In the base game, you are not allowed to enter small spaces as a gigantic creature, which essentially breaks an important endgame quest line.
-We've added in **Hunch** and **Straighten Up**, two new active abilities that toggle being hunched over, allowing you to squeeze into small spaces.
-Doing so will lower your QN, MV, and DV, but temporarily give you a bit more AV due to being in a more compressed position.
-Added compatibility with mods that add small spaces, like [Hearthpyre](https://steamcommunity.com/sharedfiles/filedetails/?id=1683847053) (unaware of any others at the time, but should work great!).
-- **Modular:** In the options menu, you can toggle several features of the mod.
-Tinkering the gigantic mod on to items, for yourself and for NPCs.
-The rarity of the gigantic mod on objects in the world.
-Allowing Rapid Advancement of the mutation as you would any other mutation.
-Toggling starting with gigantic gear if you're a gigantic character, and toggling on and off whether grenades are affected by this.
-Most of the options require a restart of the game, and a new character to take full effect.
+### Gigantism
+- The ability to tinker objects to be Gigantic.
+Natural weapons that scale with Gigantism's rank.
+New bonuses from Gigantism in addition to the ones from the base game.
+The ability to fit into smaller spaces!

+### Elongated Paws
+- A new mutation that allows you to use gigantic weapons items, without being gigantic yourself.
+If you're already gigantic, allows you to wield two-handed weapons one-handed.

+### New and Altered Cybernetics
+- Exoframes that give you ranks of Gigantism depending upon their Tier.
+New interactions with hand replacement cybernetics.

+### Altered Vanilla Mutations
+- Causes a few mutations to interact in new ways, like Crystallinity and Burrowing Claws.
+Perhaps even adding a few new features to them!

+### Modular
+- In the options menu, you can toggle several features of the mod, custom tailoring it a bit to your own personal taste.

+## File and Class Guide
+This section provides an overview of the key files and classes in the `Gigantism-Plus` mod, explaining their purpose and functionality.

+### Core Files
+- **`StartUp.cs`**: Handles the initialization of the mod, setting up necessary hooks and configurations for the Gigantism-Plus mod.
+- **`Options.cs` and `Options.xml`**: Define and manage configurable options for the mod.
+These include toggling features like tinkering gigantic items, adjusting item rarity, and enabling or disabling specific mechanics.
+- **`Const.cs`**: Contains constants used throughout the mod, such as default values for scaling damage or mutation ranks.
+- **`Utils.cs`**: Provides utility functions and helpers used across various parts of the mod, such as common calculations or data transformations.

+### Modifications
+Located in the `Modifications/` folder, these files define specific modifications applied to natural weapons and equipment:
+- **`ModGiganticNaturalWeapon.cs`**: Implements the behavior of gigantic natural weapons, including scaling damage, hit penalties, and other effects.
+- **`ModNaturalEquipmentBase.cs`**: Serves as the base class for managing natural equipment modifications, providing shared functionality for other modification classes.
+- **`ModImprovedGigantismPlus.cs`**: Enhances the core functionality of the Gigantism mutation, adding new mechanics and interactions.
+- **Other Files**: Includes additional modifications for specific natural weapons, such as `ModBurrowingNaturalWeapon.cs` and `ModCrystallineNaturalWeapon.cs`, which add unique effects to these weapon types.

+### Mutations
+Located in the `Mutations/` folder, these files define new or modified mutations:
+- **`GigantismPlus.cs`**: Implements the core functionality of the Gigantism mutation, including scaling effects, interactions with other mechanics, and rank-based bonuses.
+- **`ElongatedPaws.cs`**: Adds a mutation for elongated paws, allowing characters to wield gigantic weapons without being gigantic themselves.
+- **`BaseManagedDefaultEquipmentMutation.cs`**: Serves as a base class for mutations that manage default equipment, providing shared functionality for other mutation classes.
+- **Other Files**: Includes additional mutations, such as `UD_ManagedBurrowingClaws.cs` and `UD_ManagedCrystallinity.cs`, which add unique abilities and interactions.

+### Harmony Patches
+Located in the `Harmony/` folder, these files modify or extend the behavior of the base game using Harmony:
+- **`Gigantism_Patches.cs`**: Contains patches related to the Gigantism mutation, such as adjusting character size, weight, and interactions with the environment.
+- **`MeleeWeapon_Patches.cs`**: Modifies melee weapon behavior to support gigantic weapons, including damage scaling and hit penalties.
+- **`Body_Patches.cs`**: Adjusts body-related mechanics to accommodate gigantic characters, such as furniture interactions and movement restrictions.
+- **Other Files**: Includes patches for specific mechanics, such as `Tinkering_Disassemble_Patches.cs` for tinkering interactions and `Physics_Patches.cs` for weight and collision adjustments.

+### Events
+Located in the `Events/` folder, these files handle specific events triggered during gameplay:
+- **`UpdateNaturalEquipmentModsEvent.cs`**: Manages updates to natural equipment modifications, ensuring they remain consistent with the character's current state.
+- **`BodyPartsUpdated/`**: Contains event handlers for body part updates, such as adding or removing natural weapons.
+- **`DescribeModGigantic/`**: Handles descriptions and tooltips for the Gigantism mod, providing detailed information to the player.
+- **Other Subfolders**: Includes additional event handlers for specific mechanics, such as `ManageDefaultEquipment/` and `RapidAdvancement/`.

+### Cybernetics
+Located in the `Cybernetics/` folder, these files define cybernetic enhancements:
+- **`CyberneticsGiganticExoframe.cs`**: Implements a cybernetic exoframe designed for gigantic characters, providing bonuses based on its tier.
+- **`BaseManagedDefaultEquipmentCybernetic.cs`**: Serves as a base class for cybernetic equipment management, providing shared functionality for other cybernetic classes.

+### Secrets
+Located in the `Secrets/` folder, these files add hidden content and lore:
+- **`SecretGiganticExoframe.cs`**: Introduces a secret cybernetic exoframe, providing unique bonuses and interactions.
+- **`SeriouslyThickStew.cs`**: Adds a unique recipe related to gigantic characters, offering special effects when consumed.
+- **Other Files**: Includes additional secrets, such as `Books.xml` for hidden lore and `Conversations.xml` for unique dialogue options.

+### Object Builders and Blueprints
+- **`ObjectBuilders/`**: Contains logic for constructing objects, such as `Gigantified.cs` for creating gigantic items and equipment.
+- **`ObjectBlueprints/`**: Defines XML blueprints for creatures, items, and data used in the mod, such as `Creatures.xml` and `Items.xml`.

+### Textures
+Located in the `Textures/` folder, these files provide visual assets for abilities, creatures, items, mutations, and natural weapons.
+Subfolders include:
+- **`Abilities/`**: Icons and visuals for new abilities added by the mod.
+- **`Creatures/`**: Sprites for new or modified creatures.
+- **`Items/`**: Visuals for gigantic items and equipment.
+- **`Mutations/`**: Icons for new mutations, such as Gigantism and Elongated Paws.
+- **`NaturalWeapons/`**: Visuals for natural weapons, such as gigantic fists and claws.

+### Miscellaneous
+- **`manifest.json`**: Metadata for the mod, including its name, version, and dependencies.
+- **`README.md`**: Documentation for the mod, including features, file guides, and contribution guidelines.
+- **`workshop.json`**: Configuration for publishing the mod to the Steam Workshop.

+This guide should help you navigate the mod's structure and understand the purpose of its components.
+Feel free to explore and modify the files to suit your needs!

 ## Contributing

-If you have any ideas to improve the mod, or want to [contribute](https://github.com/hyd-n-plyn-syt/Gigantism-Plus), feel free to let me know or make a request!
+If you have any ideas to improve the mod, or want to contribute to the [experimental branch](https://https://github.com/hyd-n-plyn-syt/Gigantism-Plus/tree/experimental), feel free to let me know or make a request!
 This mod has primarily been tested by myself and UnderDoug, so please report any issues, and we'll work to resolve them!

 **Enjoy your adventure with your gigantic mutants, and have fun!**